There are two ways to observe the yachting community on the River Hamble: go there, or watch the 1980s series “Howards’ Way”.

 - Follow the river path left back towards Bursledon for around two miles.
 (You’ll pass through a boat yard but the path is signed clearly.)

-- At the road, follow it left and then at the main road go right.
+- At the road, follow it left and then at the main road go left.
 Bursledon station is left straight after you pass under the railway bridge.